RR

 ↓

-WhatsApp Group (Cook receives message)
+WhatsApp Group (Cook receives meal notification)

-Tech Stack
+Tech Stack (for both automations)

 • GitHub Actions — Free scheduled cron jobs (2,000 minutes/month on free tier)